Hrvr1/Personal-proyects/Tennis/README.md

    ```
 5. Open a pull request.

+## License

+This project is licensed under a Proprietary License.
+You are allowed to use the code to submit improvements and contributions, but you are not allowed to copy it or use it in your own projects without explicit permission.

+© [Hugo Redondo Valdés] 2024.
+All rights reserved.

 ## Contact

 For any inquiries or suggestions, please feel free to contact me at [Hrvaldes22@gmail.com](mailto:Hrvaldes22@gmail.com).